SchabanBo/qlevar_router/README.md

 With Navigator2.0 Manage your project routes and create nested routes.
 Update only one widget in your page when navigating to new route.
 Simply navigation without context to your page.

-There are cases when we need to change the route of the application but not change the entire page, just one widget in it.
-I down want to loss the state of the current page but i want to change a part of it with a new route (common case is bottom navigation bar, sidebar in a dashboard, etc).
-That was not possible in flutter unit now.
+There are cases when we need to change the route of the application without changing the entire page and without lossing the state of the current page simplly i want to update a part in it with a new route (common case is bottom navigation bar, sidebar in a dashboard, etc).
+That was so hard to accomplish in flutter unit now.
 With this package you can do this [Nested Routing - Widget Update](#nested-routing---widget-update).

 The clever way to Route in your projects.